We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Why do they come after skills?
 Because a dog who rolls over on command but won’t come when called isn’t trained.
 They’re just performing.
 Tricks rely on flair.
 Skills create freedom.

-At K915, we believe every interaction with your dog is a training opportunity — including mealtime.
+At K915, we believe every interaction with your dog is a training opportunity, including mealtime.
 Traditional bowl feeding encourages passive eating: the dog gets their food for free, without needing to think, focus, or work for it.
-Over time, this can reduce engagement and build entitlement.
+Over time, this can lead to reduced engagement and a sense of entitlement.

 We do things differently.